joeconsorti/hmr-monitor/README.md

 computes a weighted composite cycle score, and writes `monitor.json`.

 The GitHub Action runs it daily and commits the result.
-The dashboard front end reads `monitor.json` directly — no database, no server, no cost.
+The dashboard front end reads `monitor.json` on load — no database, no server, no cost.

+**The dashboard is live.** On top of the daily base file, the front end polls the same free BRK and alternative.me endpoints directly from the browser (both send `Access-Control-Allow-Origin: *`):

+- **Every 60 seconds** it refreshes the BTC price, the ticker tape, and the vs-spot deltas in the levels table.
+- **Every 5 minutes** it re-fetches the latest value of all 17 on-chain series plus Fear & Greed, re-ranks each against the quantile distribution shipped in `monitor.json` (`distributions`), and rebuilds the composite score, regime, and verdict — no commit, no server round-trip.
+The browser reproduces the exact percentile math `build_monitor.py` uses, to within the 201-point quantile resolution.

+Macro (FRED) stays on the daily Action because FRED does not send CORS headers.

-## Scored indicators (11)
+## Scored indicators (16)
-MVRV · NUPL · Supply in Profit · Reserve Risk · RHODL · Sell-Side Risk ·
+MVRV · STH MVRV · LTH MVRV · NUPL · Supply in Profit · Reserve Risk · RHODL ·
-LTH NUPL · STH NUPL · Puell Multiple · Thermocap Multiple · Fear & Greed
+Sell-Side Risk · LTH NUPL · STH NUPL · SOPR · STH SOPR · LTH SOPR ·
+Puell Multiple · Thermocap Multiple · Fear & Greed

 ## Macro (displayed, not scored)
 US M2 · Dollar Index · US 2Y / 10Y / 30Y yields — pulled from FRED's public